GavinHuttley/tib/source/molevol/max_likelihood.rst

 .. [#] Maximum likelihood estimators are typically denoted the caret character as :math:`\hat t`.

-When you have a really complex function, a probability model with lots of parameters, you don't have one line search, you have a line for every parameter!
+When you have a really complex function, a probability model with lots of parameters, you don't have one line search, you have a line search for every parameter!
 Numerical optimisation algorithms handle that.
 It's a bit of magic, and it's definitely beyond the scope of this course.

 What are we actually measuring?
 -------------------------------